 Emily Moody, MSW, MFT, MA is a psychotherapist working with individuals, couples, and families to find greater harmony, both within themselves and in their most important relationships.
 Emily has been in private practice since 2010 and has extensive experience in integrating mindfulness and psychotherapy, particularly around issues of anxiety, depression, loss and stress-management.
-She is also a Marital and Family therapist (MFT), working with issues of parenting, communication difficulties, rebuilding emotional and physical intimacy, cross-cultural issues, separation/divorce, blended families, the LGBT community and general relationship enhancement.
-Emily is also an active member of the True North Insight (TNI) meditation community, and is the co-creater of the Compassionate Action Committee at TNI and a board member of Mindfulness Montreal.
+She is also a Marital and Family therapist (MFT), working with issues of parenting, communication difficulties, rebuilding emotional and physical intimacy, cross-cultural issues, separation/divorce, blended families, the LGBTQ community and general relationship enhancement.

 Emily graduated from the Marital and Family Therapy (MFT) post-graduate program of the Jewish General Hospital and has a Masters of Social Work from McGill University.
 She has multiple years of experience providing psychotherapy and support to patients in the departments of obstetrics, oncology as well as adult and child psychiatry at the JGH.
 Emily was awarded the McGill Alumni Award for Clinical Excellence in 2010.
+Emily is also an active member of the True North Insight (TNI) meditation community, and is a co-creater of the Compassionate Action Committee at TNI and a board member of Mindfulness Montreal.